williamhatch/spree_themes/README.md

 ## Assumptions

-While developing this extensions, we face few issues related to assets precompilation, spree fragment caching and rails template caching.
-To resolve these issues we applied few assumptions and solutions
+While developing this extensions, we faced few issues related to assets precompilation, spree fragment caching and rails template caching.
+To resolve these issues we made few assumptions:

 1. For clearing cache, we used rails resolvers.
 We are assuming that whenever the template is modified, we are clearing the cache.